 What Happens When the Accident Vehicle is Unregistered or Unknown?

-Sadly, not all Queensland drivers have a registered vehicle, and sometimes the accident vehicle flees the scene, so how to make your claim on third-party insurance in this case?
+Sadly, not all Queensland drivers have a registered vehicle, and sometimes, the accident vehicle flees the scene, so how do you make your claim on third-party insurance in this case?
 In this circumstance, the Nominal Defendant pays your CTP compensation.
 Additionally, nominal defendant claims have a tight lodgement time limit, so please get immediate legal help.

 Get Started Now- It's Free